 No, not always.
 This is because THC is initially present in the cannabis plant as tetrahydrocannabinolic acid (THCA), which is THC’s acidic precursor.

 THCA is not psychoactive, and ingesting cannabis raw will not produce any euphoric sensations.
-This makes raw cannabis particularly popular with medicinal marijuana users as THCA possesses some of the same therapeutic benefits as THC without the adverse effects.
+This makes raw cannabis particularly popular with medicinal marijuana users as THCA possesses some of the same potential therapeutic benefits as THC without the adverse effects.

 THCA is converted to THC when exposed to heat via a reaction known as decarboxylation.
 This conversion can also occur naturally if the plants are stored for prolonged periods of time.